interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 The data access and state changes to the vault registry are documented in the figure below.

+.. _fig-vault-registry-issue:
 .. figure:: ../figures/VaultRegistry-Issue.png
     :alt: vault-registry-issue

+    The issue protocol interacts with three functions in the vault registry that handle updating the different token balances.

 Data Model